-j.
-Ensure that the default setting Begin the task On a schedule is selected, set the parameters for the schedule, and from the Advanced settings group, be sure that Enabled is selected.
+10. Ensure that the default setting Begin the task On a schedule is selected, set the parameters for the schedule, and from the Advanced settings group, be sure that Enabled is selected.

-The suggested schedule is daily at or before midnight local time, but be sure that this suits the upload procedures for your enterprise.
+The suggested schedule is daily at 10pm local time, but be sure that this suits the upload procedures for your enterprise.

-k.
-Switch to the Action tab, and click New....
+11. Switch to the Action tab, and click New....